Taur3an/LatentProbe/README.md

 ## Usage

-1. Open `AdversarialPromptGenerator.ipynb` in Jupyter
+1. Open `AdversarialPromptGenerator_fixed.ipynb` in Jupyter
 2. Configure the dataset source:
    - For local files: Set `DATASET_SOURCE_TYPE = "local"` and `LOCAL_DATASET_PATH` to your file path
    - For Hugging Face: Set `DATASET_SOURCE_TYPE = "huggingface"` and `HUGGINGFACE_DATASET_NAME` to the dataset name